DharshiniPujarolla/OIBSIP-DataAnalytics-03/README.md

 # Data Analytics – Customer Segmentation Analysis (iFood Marketing Dataset)

-This project was completed as **Task 3** of the **Oasis Infobyte Summer Internship Program (OIBSIP) – Data Analytics track**.
+This project was completed as part of the **Oasis Infobyte Summer Internship Program (OIBSIP) – Data Analytics track**.
 It performs **customer segmentation analysis** on the **iFood marketing campaign dataset** to understand customer behavior and group customers based on purchasing patterns and demographics.

 ## 📌 Project Overview